Kenneth Semakula: Club career

 Semakula's professional career began at Busoga United FC before he joined BUL Jinja FC.
-In July 2024, he joined his current club, Club Africain, on a two-year contract that runs until 2026.
+In July 2024, he joined Club Africain, on a two-year contract.

 After 1 match with Al-Arabi in the AFC Challenge League he was released.
 On 16 September 2025, Semakula joined Saudi FDL club Al-Adalah.
+In July, 2026, he joined his current club, Al-Ittihad Alexandaria.